MeganJade5/Gluten-Free-Finder-API/README.md

 Installing package.json:

 - Ensure you have installed npm
+- NPM installs devDependencies within the package. json file.
+The 'npm install' command should add all the dependencies and devDependencies automatically during installation.

 Clone the app:
 - Create a directory on your machine named `Gluten-Free-Finder` and `$ cd` into it.